 Over the past few years, many internet-based online brands have emerged and grown rapidly, particularly in the U.S. They also gained massive attention from consumers and investors.
 In 2018, a number of top brands obtained Series C and further investment support, including eyewear brand Warby Parker, beauty care brand Glossier, sports fashion brand Outdoor Voices, suitcase brand Away and wool shoe brand Allbirds.

-Applying a variety of online approaches, these brands are skilled in reaching and obtaining consumers with spot-on innovative products, refreshing brand visual, and creative marketing tactics.
+Applying a variety of online approaches, these brands are skilled to reach and attain consumers with focused innovative products, refreshing brand visual, and creative marketing tactics.
 Most of them achieved break-even in early stages.
 With new financing support, they can develop product lines further, grow offline channels and expand internationally.
 In order to become mature international commercial brands in an increasingly competitive market, these new generation of brands, led by young entrepreneurs, need to maintain differentiated brand DNA and continue improving product development and omni-channel operation capabilities.

 5. Sustainable fashion to reach new generation of consumers

 Sustainability has become an important theme in the fashion industry in recent years.
-Luxe.Co has reported related development systematically.
-In the fashion industry, applying sustainability is not only a social behavior, in terms of protecting environment and reducing wasted resources, but also an important business strategy to drive industry innovation, create values, and truly influence a new generation of consumers.
+Luxe.Co has systematically reported its related development.
+In the fashion industry, adopting sustainability measures is not only a social behavior, in terms of protecting environment and reducing wasted resources, but also an important business strategy to drive industry innovation, create values, and truly influence a new generation of consumers.

 Innovation companies have emerged in all aspects of the industrial chain to drive the fashion industry greener.
 American biotech startup Bolt Threads, has revolutionized the textile sector with “artificial spider silk”.
 American company Silk Inc offers liquid silk technology.
 Both of them provide new materials that are not only functional but also clean and eco-friendly, with a broad range of application.
 American eco-friendly women’s shoe brand Rothy’s collects plastic bottles from landfills and converts them into women’s casual shoes and sneakers.
 It is also one of the world’s fastest-growing brands in the past two years.
 American membership-based eco-friendly apparel brand For Days has created a unique recyclable retail model.
 In addition to producing garments with eco-friendly fabrics, they also reprocess old clothes (sent by customers) into new yarns and fabrics, and eventually make them into new clothes.